partofthestars/PPGI-Toolbox/README.md

 In the following the box plot statistics for the UBFC and the LGI database are visualized.
 In addition to previous table the inﬂuence of the Diffusion process [4] incorporated into the LGI and SPH approach is constituted.
-Both approaches beneﬁt from its stochastic interpretation as quasi-periodic nature of blood volume changes in contrast to the standart Fourier based spectral peak search.
+Both approaches beneﬁt from its stochastic interpretation as quasi-periodic nature of blood volume changes in contrast to the standard Fourier based spectral peak search.

 #### UBFC-RPPG: